 NOTE: The tar works as it takes a copy of the entire directory tree, so when we restore, we need to strip off the initial directory path, hence "--strip-components 1" option.

-This has cloned all the contents from the 4 seperate partitions into single root partition.
+Having copied all the contents from the 4 seperate partitions into single root partition.
 We now need to copy EFI files into the EFI (FAT32) partition.
 These on on the CD in the directory /boot.
-With FreeBSD 11.4 there is an image of the FAT16 boot partition ub: "/boot/boot1.efifat".
+With FreeBSD 11.x there is an image of the FAT16 boot partition in: "/boot/boot1.efifat".

-This can be mounted and the contents copied over to the new EFI FAT16 partition. (which is copied to efi/boot/BOOTx64.efi).
-So you can either create the EFI directory by copying from the CD into the EFI partition.
-The alternative is to simply mount the EFI partition from existing FreeBSD of right version and copy this,.
+This can be mounted and the contents copied over to the new EFI FAT16 partition.
+Doing mount and copy is better options than doing dd overwrite with image (boot1.efifat), as your EFI partition may not have same size of that of image.
+The alternative is to simply mount the EFI partition from existing FreeBSD disk of right version and copy this,.

 This example does mount of CDROM image and then copies content across: